wilsonmar/wilsonmar.github.io/_posts/2018-04-27-mac-utilities.md

    ### findutils

    Missing from the list above is <tt>brew install findutils --with-default-names</tt>
-   becuase that causes 'brew doctor' to issue warning: "Putting non-prefixed findutils in your path can cause python builds to fail."
+   because that causes 'brew doctor' to issue warning: "Putting non-prefixed findutils in your path can cause python builds to fail."

    ### GPG